peterfairfield/anaxis/l/the_city.md

  The Sun shines down streets and strikes certain objects, illuminating a child or a clue with equal acumen.
 Sometimes it puts them into a pretty pickle, or allows the patrols to find them when they need to have a chat with Bore.

+The pitch and lime tar that they smear on the rooves and entrances smells dark and smokes gently in cooler air.